lgblgblgb/xemu/README.md

   once per frames!) with fixed memory configuration known to be used by C65 (or C64, in C64 mode).
 Nothing other is emulated, ie graphical modes, multicolour, sprites, bitplanes, DAT, hardware character attributes, etc, nothing.
-Though, VIC3 pallette registers are emulated.
+Though, VIC3 palette registers are emulated.

 * No emulation for the SIDs, UART, REC (Ram Expansion Controller)